matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 If on startup, after processing locally stored events, the client determines that there is an invite that is still valid, it should still signal it but only after it has completed a sync from the homeserver.

+The minimal recommended lifetime is 90 seconds - this should give the user enough time to actually pick up the call.

 ### Introduce recommendations for batching of ICE candidates
 Clients should aim to send a small number of candidate events, with guidelines:
  * ICE candidates which can be discovered immediately or almost immediately in the invite/answer